geo2france/MapStoreExtension/docs/user_guide/getting_started.en.md

 - `auto` fields stay read-only and are populated at save time.
 - `hidden` fields are always hidden in read mode.
 - In edit mode, a `hidden` field is shown only if it is declared in `fields`.
+- The `Edit` button is shown only when the user can actually edit the feature, including `restrictedArea` validation.
 - The delete button is shown only when `allowDelete` is `true`.
 - Default units for geometry-based calculations are `m²` for `area` and `m` for `length`.
 - Spatial restriction key supported by the plugin is `restrictedArea`.